ropensci-archive/learngganimate/README.md

 group of animation explorers in the wild, amazing jungle of [`gganimate` package](https://github.com/thomasp85/gganimate)

+We aim to create documentation and share our user experience for this amazing, yet sparsly documented package.

 we collectively set our minds to the task of exploring the gganimate package.